-BenQ brings us that bit closer to the dream of stepping right into our favorite games with their immersive ultrawide curved monitor – the EX3501R.
+BenQ brings us a bit closer to the dream of stepping right into our favorite games with their immersive ultrawide curved monitor – the EX3501R.
 This curvaceous monster is big – a massive 35 inches big.

 Of course, big doesn’t always mean better.
 However, combine its impressive width with its deep 1800r curve and this monitor starts to look pretty attractive to those looking for a truly immersive gaming experience.